PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-16 16:49:12
+Last updated: 2024-04-16 16:49:49
-Random Quote: I'm only nine years oldMost evil doesn't start till puberty. - Sheldon
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy